 So yes, consider this a complete Frankfurt Christmas Market guide to both the mainstream and hidden gems of the city.
 I hope you can use these tips to make the most of your Frankfurt trip, and of course, eat plenty along the way…

 A Brief History of the Frankfurt Christmas Market

 Before we jump into all the logistics, let’s chat about why Frankfurt Christmas Market is so darn special.

-While many German Christmas markets lay claim to the fact that they’re among the OLDEST or the LARGEST in the country, Frankfurt’s Xmas shenanigans have concrete proof of their age, with a document that traces their roots all the way back to 1393.
+While many European Christmas markets lay claim to the fact that they’re among the OLDEST or the LARGEST, Frankfurt’s Xmas shenanigans have concrete proof of their age, with a document that traces their roots all the way back to 1393.
 So yes, this market is reaaal old.